Ecwid/ecwid-api-docs/includes/_webhooks.md

 When you [register your application](#register-your-app-in-ecwid) with Ecwid, please specify a webhook URL – Ecwid will send a request to this URL each time a supported event occurs.
 To enable webhooks for existing application, please contact us.

 <aside class="notice">
-This must be a valid HTTPS URL.
+This must be an HTTPS URL.
 </aside>